bixb922/crank-organ/doc-software/README.md

 Go through the rest and change what you may need, use save button to save to the microcontroller.
 Most parameters are there just to explain how the software works.

 The sections are:
+* Automatic playback.
+This option makes sense if a crank motor is installed.
+The setlist will be played with the indicated time between tunes.

 * Crank settings.
 Necessary to change when a crank speed sensor is installed (still under development).

 The rest of the sections is even less likely to require change: